fernandopasik/generator-startmeup/README.md

 # StartMeUp Generator

 Yeoman generator for quickly set up your **dotfiles** and some other minor configurations.
-It's composed by a collection of subgenerators to do project tasks.
+It's composed by a collection of sub-generators to do project tasks.

 <!-- BADGES - START -->